-Under federal law, the patent holder has the exclusive right to stop others from making, using, selling, offering for sale, or importing into the United States the patented invention.
+Under federal law, the patent holder has the exclusive right to stop others from making, using, selling, offering for sale, or importing into the United States a device covered by the patent.
 Anyone who sells a selfie stick replica without authorization would be infringing on the ‘694 patent.
 Thus, generally, the ‘694 patent allows Mr. Fromm to stop anyone from making, using, selling, or importing a selfie stick.

 Click here to read the entire ‘694 patent.